hohkfuyuhi/hohkfuyuhi.github.io/README.md

   3. added hover animations to langauge buttons and contact icons
   4. skills table has been redesigned
 - issues to be addressed:
-  1. hover animations do not play properly on mobile devices - need to find a fallback
-  2. skills table has alignment issues on mobile devices
+  1. skills table has alignment issues on mobile devices
 _____
 VER 0.6.4 | 26/06/19
 - bugfixes: